Charlie Stirland

-Charlie Stirland (born 1 October 2005) is an English professional footballer who plays as a defender for club Milton Keynes Dons.
+Charlie Stirland (born 1 October 2005) is an English semi-professional footballer who plays as a defender for Northern Premier Division One East club Blyth Spartans.

+He is a former graduate of club Milton Keynes Dons.

 Career

 Stirland was with the Academy at Middlesbrough before he joined Milton Keynes Dons, where he turned professional.

 On 30 August 2024, he joined Southern League Division One Central club Leighton Town on loan.
 In November 2024, he joined National League North side Oxford City on a month's loan.
 He played only twice for Oxford City because of injury, and in February 2025 joined another National North club, Darlington, again on loan for a month.

+At the end of the season, Stirland was one of several players released by the club.